 In this lecture, you will learn how to

-- get a Python environment up and running
+get a local Python environment up and running

 The core Python package is easy to install but not what you should choose for these lectures.

 These lectures require the entire scientific programming ecosystem, which